 There seem to be an endless number of talented artists creating portraits using assemblages of unexpected items; licorice, junk, toys, pills, pencils, diamonds, pushpins and more.
-I have already featured nine different artists (shown at the end of this post) who create portraits from such items unusual work on this blog and now I’m introducing you to a tenth, Mary Ellen Croteau.
+We have already featured nine different artists who create portraits from such items unusual work on this blog and now I’m introducing you to a tenth, Mary Ellen Croteau.

 “Plastic bottle caps – like bags, a plastic product that can’t be/ isn’t recycled.
 I conceived of an “endless column” of these caps, after Constantin Brancussi’s (sic) iconic modernist sculpture.
 One became two, and two became many…: – Mary Ellen Croteau